yal201/hds_hackathon/README.md

 SMOTE uses measures distance between points on a 2D plane, and samples a synthetic point from between the 2 points.

 Categotirical data were re-labelled with one hot encoding.

+1000 number of samples were created using the synthetic data generators.